Wheest/keras_tensorrt_inference/README.md

 For this example, `$ python3 run_mobilenetv2.py`, which loads the model from UFF and runs inference on a random image in the folder.

-However, it appears that the output is incorrect, when compared to the original Keras model.

 You can see the Keras model predictions with:

 ```